 From a download, find where you placed the download file and unzip it first.
 DO NOT RUN THE PROGRAM WHEN DOWNLOADING IT.
 Some operating systems may ask you if you want to RUN or SAVE the file.
-You data1 data2 laspdinstW7 layout.bin setup
+You need to click on SAVE and save it to a location (where you can find it) on your computer.